Each weekday I drop off the toddlers at daycare on my way to work.

 One day recently when I dropped them off, their classes were still in the cafeteria because breakfast time was just finishing up.
 The toddlers were gathered in small clusters talking animatedly with one another, like toddlers do.

 (Have you ever wondered what a group of toddlers could be talking about among themselves?
 Are they plotting to takeover the playground?
 Are they planning a boycott of white milk so only chocolate milk is served?
-I shudder to think what conspiracy those little toddler minds could devise!)
+I shudder to think what conspiracies those little toddler minds could devise!)

 Both Kaleb and Kenzie ran over to their respective little groups and began talking with their toddler colleagues.